JeremiahR/lmppy/README.md

 `uv install`
 `uv run python main.py pubkey@url:port`

-For, you might use this to connect to a peer from a test network created in [polar](https://lightningpolar.com/).
+For example, you might use this to connect to a peer from a test network created in [polar](https://lightningpolar.com/).

 This python will handshake and speak lightning to the remote node, printing status updates for each message.